John D. Lavelle: House Armed Services Committee hearings

 Ryan and Lavelle disagreed over the number of protective reaction strikes flown under the liberalized rules.
 Ryan said there were 28, while Lavelle said there were 20 or fewer.
 Ryan estimated that the strikes totaled about 147 sorties (out of approximately 25,000 sorties during that period), and that all were directed against missile sites, missiles on transporters, airfields, 122mm and 130mm anti-aircraft guns, and radars.
 Lavelle informed the subcommittee that there were no civilian-populated areas involved, and the no American planes or lives were lost in these strikes.

-Asked if General Abrams, overall commander of U.S. forces in Vietnam was aware of the missions, Lavelle replied, "I believe General Abrams knew what I was doing."
+Asked if Abrams was aware of the missions, Lavelle replied, "I believe General Abrams knew what I was doing."
 Lavelle specifically recalled telling Abrams about his plan to strike trucks containing missiles and associated equipment.

 Ryan testified that from the 28 missions, a total of four false intelligence reports had been filed (reports from the other 24 missions had not been falsified).
 Ryan told the subcommittee members that Lavelle's instructions were the "impetus" behind the falsified reports.

 Lavelle assumed full responsibility for reporting the strikes as protective reaction, but testified he was not aware of the four falsified after-action intelligence reports until they were brought to his attention by the Inspector General on March 9, 1972.
 He stated, "I accepted responsibility for it even though I did not do it and did not have any knowledge of the detail.
 It was my command and I should have known.".

 Lavelle agreed but said that "the impetus for what went into that report stems from me by my stating that we could not report 'no reaction.'
 Now there is a difference here between that and a false report."
 Lavelle added that "my instructions were not clear and were subject to misinterpretation and, in retrospect, were apparently interpreted by my subordinates as an exhortation to report enemy fire when there was none.
 'Hostile action, enemy radar,' would, in my judgment, have been an accurate report."

 In closed session as a result of security constraints, U.S. Representative William Dickinson (R-Alabama) told Lavelle, "I am not sure why we are here today.
 But I think, if I had been in your position, I would have done the very same thing.
 And if that means stretching the rules is part of it, then good for you."
 Dickinson blamed the "crazy rules for this crazy war which has no parallel or anything to compare with it."
 However, Democrat Senator William Proxmire of Wisconsin urged the Air Force to court-martial Lavelle, who, although retired, could still be recalled to active duty to stand trial.

 Nixon's reaction

 Nixon was furious about what he regarded as false accusations against Lavelle.
-On Wednesday, June 14, in a nearly half-hour Oval Office meeting, Nixon discussed the Lavelle affair with National Security Advisor Henry Kissinger.
-As described in an article by Lieutenant General (ret.)
+On Wednesday, June 14, in a nearly half-hour Oval Office meeting, then President Richard Nixon discussed the Lavelle affair with National Security Advisor Henry Kissinger.
+As described in an article by Lieutenant general (ret.)
 Aloysius Casey and Patrick Casey, Nixon asked Kissinger about Lavelle repeatedly.